johno/atom-underline-trailing-whitespace/README.md

 # atom-underline-trailing-whitespace

 An Atom package for providing a visual cue for trailing whitespace with a subtle underline.
+This package also ignores the current cursor line.

 ![underline-trailing-whitespace](https://cloud.githubusercontent.com/assets/1424573/5618239/3a1825c0-94d4-11e4-95d5-85175d5191dd.png)